7 Types of Organizational Structures +Examples

 5. Network structure

 A network structure goes far beyond your internal company structure.
-It’s an act of joining the efforts of two or more organizations with the goal of delivering one product or service.
+It’s the act of joining the efforts of two or more organizations to deliver one product or service.
 Typically, a network organization outsources independent contractors or vendors to complete the work.

 In a network organization, teams are built from full-time employees as well as freelance specialists – this way, in-house workers can spend most of their time focusing on the work they specialize in.
-Such an approach allows companies to adapt to market changes and obtain the missing skills fast.
+Such an approach allows companies to adapt to market changes and obtain the skills they need quickly.

-Working with individuals that aren’t integrated into your company culture results in lower formalization and higher agility.
+Working with individuals not integrated into your company culture results in lower formalization and higher agility.

 6. Hierarchical structure

 On one hand, this structure enables organizations to streamline business processes, develop clear career paths, and reduce conflicts.
-A company hierarchy leaves no place for challenging managers’ authority, which can be good in some cases.
+A company hierarchy leaves no place for challenging managers’ authority, which can sometimes be a good thing.

 7. Flat organization structure